layer5io/istio-service-mesh-workshop/lab-2/README.md

 kubectl apply -f install/kubernetes/addons/grafana.yaml
 ```

-By default prometheus and grafana services are deployed as ClusterIP type.
-We can access the services outside by either changing the type to LoadBalancer or NodePort or configure Istio Ingress.
+By default prometheus and grafana are deployed as ClusterIP type services.
+We can access the services outside by either changing the type to LoadBalancer or NodePort or by port forwarding or configure Istio Ingress.
+I will briefly show using NodePort and port forwarding here.

+##### Exposing with NodePort
 To expose them using NodePort service type, we can edit the services and change the service type from `ClusterIP` to `NodePort`

 ```sh